Abandoned Amusement Parks in Japan

 We find there many small houses which were probably used as shops and various booths.
 Palm trees and snow covered mountains son’t remind that much the USA…

-We arrive at the end and cross the old bridge leading to Westerne Village.
+We arrive at the end and cross the old bridge leading to Western Village.

-The village is incredible : we feel kike strolling in a Far West abandoned village !
+The village is incredible : we feel like strolling in a Far West abandoned village !
 The park was built by a local guy named Ominami-san.
-As he says in this article, “the purpose in life is not to earn money but to make dreams come true”.
-It’s difficult to contradict him but… his park is now a real ruin…

 When it opened in 1975, the Western Village was a simple american-looking farm.
 But Ominami-san made his park grow every year, to the detriment of profitable.
 In 1995, he even added a copy of the famous Mount Rushmore to the Western Village, seemingly on an impulse.
 Today, the small thematic park is completely forgotten, with no hope in reopening again.